sampointer/fluent-plugin-record-sort/README.md

 ## Introduction
 This plugin does two things:

-* Sorts the field in each record according to the default ruby `#Array.sort`
+* Sorts the fields in each record according to the default ruby `#Array.sort`
 * Removes fields who's values it considers to either be `nil?` or `empty?`

 ## Configuration